-This is the sixth post in a series in a series which looks at higher education learning and teaching through a disciplinary lens.
+This is the sixth post in a series which looks at higher education learning and teaching through a disciplinary lens.
 What can the knowledges, theories, methods and practices of particular disciplines tell us about learning and teaching across the university?
 In each post, I speak to disciplinary experts from Macquarie and seek their insights to inform the teaching practices of colleagues in other disciplines.

 Previous posts in the series include Psychology, Economics, Environmental Sciences, Interdisciplinary Research Training and Creative Writing.